 Instead of supporting the food industry (and remember, the industry is not the worker – but that’s another story), support yourself.

 And remember: Not every meal needs to be a 3-course event.
-Here’s one of my favorites:
+Here are two of my favorites:

 Is this a recipe blog?
 No. Go start a Pinterest board and get inspired.